novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

     ._1
 ```

-The difference with classis gradient optimizer is:
+The difference with classic gradient optimizer is:

-1. `timestep` is an index acorss all training epochs and batched: `[1 .. epochs * data.length / batchsize]`
+1. `timestep` is an index across all training epochs and intermediate batches.
+Its range: `[1 .. epochs * data.length / batchSize]`
 1. `correction` function that goes after Adam paper to calculate final learning rate based on the weight or bias gradient.
 1. We keep Adam moments for weight and bias `AdamState` as part of the Layer state across all learning epochs.

-There is an extension to Tensor API I have added to support elementwise operations like:
+There is an extension to Tensor API I have added to support element-wise operations like:

 1. division `def :/(that: T): Tensor[T]`
 1. multiplication `(t: T) def *:(that: Tensor[T]): Tensor[T]`